suhas11A/Facial_recog/Basic Python Modules/README.md

 NumPy is a Python library used for working with arrays.
 It also has functions for working in the domain of linear algebra, Fourier transform, and matrices.

+If you have never used Numpy or are not familiar with it, please go through this documentation clearly, step by step.
+If you have learned some of the topics before, you can navigate to respective topics from the menu bar on the right.
+You can go through any one of the 3 materials provided.

 ### Numpy Documentation:
 https://numpy.org/doc/stable/user/absolute_beginners.html